lmfit/lmfit-py/doc/parameters.rst

   c) There is no way to put bounds on values for the variables, or enforce
      mathematical relationships between the variables.

-LMFIT is designed to void these shortcomings.
+The lmfit module is designed to void these shortcomings.

-The main idea of LMFIT is to expand a numerical variable with a :class:`Parameter`, which have more attributes than simply their value.
+The main idea of lmfit is to expand a numerical variable with a :class:`Parameter`, which have more attributes than simply their value.
 Instead of a pass a list of numbers to the function to minimize, you create a :class:`Parameters` object, add parameters to this object, and pass along